 Design creative marketing materials to communicate the message.
 Express your authentic style with your choices for colors, fonts, and images.
 Create graphics for logos and business cards, and a tagline to communicate your brand.
 Your brand should be consistent across channels: email, resumes, social media and on websites.
 Marketing materials can range from print materials like business cards and brochures to digital like videos and can vary greatly in cost.
 Get creative to achieve wow factor without spending a lot.

-Step Three: Deliver a Consistent Position.
+Step Four: Deliver a Consistent Position.
 Know Your Target Audience and exceed expectations to Design and Deliver a Delightful User Journey and provide a WOW customer experience.
 People (and businesses) that are exceptional MAKE U want to work with them (or buy what they are selling).
 To stand out: go above and beyond, customize offers for a personal touch, delight with pleasant surprises, and provide extreme customer service with fast response and follow-through.